 Despite the sometimes overwhelming sense of homogeneity in this world and in this country, the United States is indeed a diverse country defined by its states and its regions.
 Whether you are planning to see just a segment of it or travel from coast to coast and everywhere in between, chances are that no matter how familiar it may seem you will always discover something new.

-More than just about any country in the world, the United States is defined by the automobile.
-Once you find airfare to the USA, you'll want to think about how you plan on getting around.
-Outside of major cities public transportation is often limited so you might need to rent a car.
+Once there, more than just about any country in the world, the United States is defined by the automobile.
+You'll want to think about how you plan on getting around.
+Outside of major cities public transportation is often limited, so you might need to rent a car.
 Greyhound is the largest bus company in the US, and Megabus is a giid, cheap, regional bus company (they don't cover as much of the country as Greyhound).
 Amtrak is the way to go if you want to take trains.

 There are no shortages of places to stay in the United States.
-Prices on hotels in America vary greatly and it is always advised to do some planning ahead to get the best rates at the places you want to visit.
+Prices on hotels in America vary greatly, and it is always advised to do some planning ahead to get the best rates at the places you want to visit.
 Hostels in the US are often a cheaper alternative.
 They aren't as widespread as in other countries, but most major cities have at least one.
 Motels are a cheaper version of a hotel, not quite as affordable or communal as hostels, but a good in between, especially if you are road-tripping and staying in smaller towns.
 Camping is also an option if you have gear to do it.Photo credits: deliriant